Policies, Ethics and Malpractice Statement

 The LLC Editorial Office consists of an Editor in Chief, Associate Editor and Managing Editor.

 The Editorial Committee consists of the LLC reviewers.

 This editorial office operates as the governing body of the journal, to make decisions on the editorial scope, or direction of the journal, and to make collaborative decisions about any developments.

 All members of the LLC Editorial Board must declare any conflicts of interest prior to joining the Board.

 Each LLC reviewer has its own profile which is publicly available on the website (editorial board section).
 The profile consists of the domain of expertise, number of reviews conducted for LLC and date of joining the editorial board.

-LLC is a fully peer-reviewed journal.
+LLC is a peer-reviewed journal and all the papers submitted undergo a single-blind peer-review process.
+The latter means that reviewers know the identity of the authors, but authors do not necessarily know the reviewer’s identity.
+The journal also supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.
 All papers undergo initial screening by the members of the Editorial Office.
-Papers that are considered for publication are subjected to a double blind peer – review process, where the reviewers of the paper don’t get to know the identity of the authors, and vice versa.
-The journal also supports open reviewing and gives authors and reviewers the option to make their names and reports publicly available alongside the published paper.
 Every single paper submitted to the LLC undergoes a rigorous peer-review procedure by at least two LLC reviewers.

 The journal does not guarantee manuscript acceptance under any circumstances.

 The journal always strives to perform a fast and efficient review process for every paper, but cannot guarantee a specific time in which a decision can be made.

 The journal does not favour decisions based on author-suggested reviewers, to minimise conflicts of interest.